Learning is always in play:

 All Locations: Town Square (featuring a Bank, Grocery Store, Diner and more).
 Guests will also find books and “Reading Nook” areas designed for their enjoyment at each location.

 In the end, there is no one type of play that is more important than another — in fact, the best type of play is that which combines elements of all seven, mixed together with a child’s own unique personality.
 At the Children’s Museum, exhibits are designed to support combinations of play types happening together.
-Visit any Children’s Museum location today to enjoy the unique exhibits and new experiences, always encouraging learning through play!
+Visit our Downtown or Chesterfield Children’s Museum locations today to enjoy the unique exhibits and new experiences, always encouraging learning through play!